Fourfold Cooling Method: Begin By Understanding the Seasons

 Tibetan medicine calls for specific seasonal behavior.
 The seasons can be divided either by equinox and solstice, the four seasons as we do in the West or into six seasons: Early Winter (November & December), Late Winter (January & February), Spring (March & April), Early Summer (May & June), Late Summer (Monsoon in some places) (July & August), and Autumn (September & October).
 The seasons are then described according to what is happening in the climate and the environment.
 Certain behaviors are recommended for each of the seasons.

 As we mentioned in previous blog posts, Tibetan medicine is all about maintaining balance and correcting imbalances when they occur.
-Disease grows and develops when conditions of the seasons, five senses or our behavior is considered deficient, excessive or opposite.
-Conditions that lead to growth and development of disease are deficiency, excess and contrary environmental, climatic, temporal and behavioral influences.
+Disease grows and develops when conditions of the seasons, five senses, or our behavior are considered deficient, excessive, or the opposite.
+Conditions that lead to the growth and development of disease are deficiency, excess, and contrary environmental, climatic, temporal, and behavioral influences.
 These influences create imbalances in our body, which lead to dysfunction in our senses, organs and the nyépa.

 The seasons are part of continuous external conditions that affect our bodies, minds and health.
 These days, with the effects of climate change, we are finding ourselves in a situation where seasons can suddenly and drastically shift and provide conditions different from, and at times, extremely contrary to normal seasonal behaviors.
 Our winters have become colder (excess) or hotter (opposite/contrary, deficient) than normal depending on where we live.